AnweshCR7/RhythmNet/README.md

-# DL_boilerplate
+# RhythmNet
-A boilerplate to get started with any Deep Learning project (Vision)
+A reproduction of the RhythmNet model

 #### Dataset:
-MNIST dataset downloaded using torchvision
+VIPL-HR dataset

 ## Experiments
 Shared parameters: